 Since you are the principal of your homeschool, the state considers you ultimately responsible for your student’s education.
 That responsibility continues even if you sub-contract that out to another teacher or community college, etc.

-In Kansas, you can legally homeschool other people’s children.
-That answer varies from state to state, according to this article.
+In Kansas, you can legally homeschool other people’s children (but the answer varies from state to state).

 In Missouri, a homeschool is not allowed to receive compensation for homeschooling other people’s children.
 It also cannot have more than four unrelated students.

 Homeschool families in Missouri can, however, provide instruction for specific subject classes (e.g. science, English, etc.) and receive compensation for that.

-(You can check out the Families for Home Education (FHE)’s website for the current info on Missouri homeschool laws.)
+(You can check out the Families for Home Education (FHE)’s website for current info on Missouri homeschool laws.)